alvaro-cs02/AC-Telemetry/documents/links.md

   - Highlights the importance of offering detailed telemetry data analysis capabilities in your tool, enabling drivers to pinpoint and work on specific areas of their performance.
   - Your visualizer could benefit from incorporating visual analytics that focus on performance improvement areas identified through process learning.

-### Integrating Insights into Your Project:
-- **Data-Driven Improvement:** All studies suggest the importance of leveraging telemetry data for driving performance analysis and improvement.
-Consider features that allow users to deeply analyze their driving behavior and receive suggestions for improvement.
-- **Machine Learning Integration:** Explore the possibility of integrating machine learning models to provide predictive analytics and personalized feedback based on telemetry data.
-- **Realism and Accuracy:** Ensure your telemetry reader and visualizer accurately reflect the physics and realism offered by Assetto Corsa, aligning with the expectations set by research on its applicability for road geometric and performance studies.

 ## [Comparing driving behavior of humans and autonomous driving in a professional racing simulator](https://www.webofscience.com/api/gateway?GWVersion=2&SrcAuth=DOISource&SrcApp=UA&KeyAID=10.1371%2Fjournal.pone.0245320&DestApp=DOI&SrcAppSID=EUW1ED0D624sqFlABwfuJrduWiBbW&SrcJTitle=PLOS+ONE&DestDOIRegistrantName=Public+Library+of+Science)
 - **Objective:** To compare human driving behavior with autonomous driving systems within a professional racing simulator, focusing on performance and decision-making differences.